-Figure 8 The UK National Health Services Buyer’s Guide to AI in Health and Care
+Figure 8 The UK National Health Service (NHS) Buyer’s Guide to AI in Health and Care

 Change management

 Considering the character of AI medical devices, it is significant to settle the regulatory system for enabling continuous improvements through the product lifecycle.
 One of the models is the change management approach implemented by the Ministry of Health, Labour and Welfare (MHLW) of Japan.
 This approach is adapted in the Pharmaceuticals and Medical Devices Act as Post-Approval Change Management Protocol (PACMP) for medical devices.
 Basic concept was published by the International Conference of Harmonization in the field of pharmaceutical area and this concept is also available to the medical devices such as AI with continuous improvements through the product lifecycle.
 The PACMP is illustrated below in Figure 9.